Okada Shinichirō: Biography

 On November 20, 1883 Okada was born in Tokyo.
 In 1900 he graduated from a middle school attached to the Normal School, which is now Tsukuba University secondary school/high school.
 He graduated from Daiichi High School in 1903 and entered the Tokyo Institute of Technology Technical University.
 He graduated from university in 1906.

 After graduation Okada became a lecturer at Tokyo School of Fine Arts.
 In 1911 he became a lecturer at Waseda University, and became a full professor a year later in 1912.
 In 1923 he became a full professor at Tokyo School of Fine Arts.

 Okada won the first prize in a design competition for the Osaka City Central Public Hall in 1917.
 He designed the Tokyo Metropolitan Art Museum, a European classicist building with entrances on all four sides, which opened on 1 May 1926.
-He also designed Meiji Seimei Kan, which was completed in 1934.
+He also designed Meiji Seimei Kan, which was completed posthumously in 1934.

 Okada died on April 4, 1932.